Tutorial setup

 Using scripts

-Now let’s parameterize our script to accept arguments on the command line.
-With a few generalizations to use the include and exclude specs as arguments, we can create a powerful, general-purpose query script.
+Next, the script can be updated to accept arguments from the command line.
+By generalizing the script to take include and exclude specs as arguments, it becomes a flexible, general-purpose query tool.

-Open a file called find_exclude.py in your preferred editor and add the following code:
+Open a file called find_exclude.py in a text editor and add the following code:

 from spack.spec import Spec